Get your skin glowing

 What to avoid

-The 4 “S”s really speed up collagen breakdown, so the first step to glowing skin is to get rid of these where you can:
+The 4 “S”s really speed up collagen breakdown in your skin, so the first step to glowing skin is to get rid of these where you can:

 - Sunbeds (+ Sun exposure)